 Now let me share my personal secret...the humble foam roller

-In addition to stretching, doing yoga moves and getting back to my strength workout, I find the foam roller provides relief by proving the pressure my buttocks and hip needs, as well as my upper thigh.
+In addition to stretching, doing yoga moves and getting back to my strength workout, I find the foam roller provides relief by proving the pressure my buttocks and hips need, as well as my upper thigh.
 I can feel the relief within a few moments.

-AND...Subscribe below and let's keep heading towards healing
+AND...Subscribe below and let's keep heading toward healing